is proud to present

 - Misconduct: Any inappropriate, improper, or abusive conduct by any participant towards any tournament official, volunteer, or fellow participants shall be deemed a violation of the rules and may be subject to disqualification as determined by the tournament committee.

-- Fish disposal and drop off: Any fish found deposited into dumpsters, marinas, or other areas where they will be deemed as unsightly or as trash may lead to prosecution.
+- Fish disposal and drop off: Any teams that do not want all or part of their catch, they will be accepted by the EPSFA.
+Any fish found deposited into dumpsters, marinas, or other areas where they will be deemed as unsightly or as trash may lead to prosecution.
 Those individuals will be excluded from future tournaments being held by the EPSFA.
-The EPSFA will accept all unwanted fish and will provide a fish drop off cooler at the event.

 Awards: The winning team will be awarded the Trout Cup Trophy and $500.00 Check.